Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 When Family Tree Magazine began publication in January 2000, genealogy researchers relied mostly on snail-mailing requests, looking up names in printed books and scrolling microfilm.
 Today we still use those methods, but most of our research time is spent searching websites and communicating online.
 What used to take weeks or months to accomplish via the mail and interlibrary loan can now be done in seconds online.
 And DNA testing has become a routine way to prove and disprove relationships and identify our ethnic origins.

-As we mark our 15th anniversary, let’s look back at the 15 tech tools that have most transformed genealogy—and that you’ll want to include in your research toolbox.
+Let’s look back at the 15 tech tools that have most transformed genealogy—and that you’ll want to include in your research toolbox.

 1. Online census records